 National Street Vending Initiative

-|Download: Streets of Dreams: How Cities Can Create Economic Opportunity by Knocking Down Protectionist Barriers to Street Vending|
+|Download Streets of Dreams: How Cities Can Create Economic Opportunity by Knocking Down Protectionist Barriers to Street Vending|

 |Want a FREE “Legalize Street Food” sticker for your food truck or cart?
 Email firstname.lastname@example.org.
-Make sure to include whether you'd like a slate gray or sangria colored decal.|
+Make sure to include whether you'd like a slate gray or sangria color decal.|

 Through its National Street Vending Initiative, the Institute for Justice works to defeat anti-competitive restrictions that violate the constitutional rights of street vendors to earn an honest living.
 This initiative combines litigating against these restrictions in state and federal courts, helping vendors organize in order to fight these restrictions through activism, and educating the public about the importance—both economically and socially—of street vendors.